Linux

 RestrictAddressFamilies setting

-Restrict systemd units using only specified socket address families with the unit setting RestrictAddressFamilies.
+Harden system and user services on Linux by restricting systemd units using only the specified socket address families with setting RestrictAddressFamilies.

 ProtectProc setting